RelationRx/pyrelational/README.md

 #### Overview

-The pyrelational package offers a flexible workflow to enable active learning with as little change to the models and datasets as possible.
+The PyRelationAL package offers a flexible workflow to enable active learning with as little change to the models and datasets as possible.
 It is partially inspired by Robert (Munro) Monarch's book: "Human-In-The-Loop Machine Learning" and shares some vocabulary from there.
 It is principally designed with PyTorch in mind, but can be easily extended to work with other libraries.

 For a primer on active learning, we refer the reader to Burr Settles's survey [[reference](https://burrsettles.com/pub/settles.activelearning.pdf)].
 In his own words
 > The key idea behind active learning is that a machine learning algorithm can